Cyb3rWard0g/HELK/README.md

 - [X] Add Jupyter Notebook on the top of Spark
 - [ ] Install Elastalert
 - [ ] Create Elastalert rules
+- [ ] MITRE ATT&CK mapping to logs or dashboards
 - [ ] Cypher for Apache Spark Integration (Might have to switch from Jupyter to Zeppelin Notebook)
 - [ ] Somehow integrate neo4j spark connectors with build
 - [ ] Nxlog parsers (Logstash Filters)